 Enron performs a unique role in the California markets.
 Enron is not a generator — it owns no significant amount of physical generation capacity with market-based rate authority in the Western markets.
 Nor is Enron simply a buyer serving retail customers.
 Rather, Enron is a market maker.
 In the wholesale market, Enron provides product liquidity and price transparency to other wholesale market participants, thereby improving overall market efficiency and helping our customers managing price risk.
 In the retail market in California, Enron is a registered Electric Service Provider (“ESP”).
 As an ESP, Enron provides innovative retail electricity services to commercial and industrial customers.
 In both the wholesale and retail California markets, Enron has no interest in seeing “high” prices or “low” prices.
 Enron's interest is in developing workably competitive markets and having non-discriminatory access to monopoly transmission and distribution facilities.

-Because of its interest in the California market and its empathy for the people of California as they grapple with the state’s power supply crisis, Enron has participated in every aspect of these settlement proceedings during the past fifteen days and has welcomed the opportunity to do so.
+Because of its interest in the California market and its concern [delete “empathy” – sounds patronizing] for the people of California as they grapple with the state’s power supply crisis, Enron has participated in every aspect of these settlement proceedings during the past fifteen days and has welcomed the opportunity to do so.
 Enron hopes to be a part of the solution to California’s power supply crisis.
 Nevertheless, despite the clear reasons for Enron’s interest and participation in these proceedings, Enron (like many other suppliers of power to the California market) finds the context of its participation to be a house of mirrors.
 We are admonished that the Commission expects Enron to refund to the California authorities some portion of the amounts they charged for their power sales into the California markets since last October.
 Ordinarily, wholesale charges are refunded where either the charges exceeded the seller’s approved rate schedule (i.e., exceeded the seller’s filed rate) or the charges resulted from an exercise of the seller’s market power.
 In this case, neither of these prerequisites has been or could be met.

 Pursuant to ______ ,19__, and _______, 19__, orders, the Commission accepted Enron FERC Rate Schedules No. ___ and No. _____, specifically authorizing Enron to sell power in California at market prices.
 The Commission accepted those rate schedules based on its specific finding that Enron did not possess market power in the California market.
 At all times Enron has complied with these rate schedules; no one has ever alleged nor has the Commission ever found to the contrary.
 Moreover, as the Commission recently recognized, as a power marketer, Enron has at all times been a “price taker” in the California market and, by definition, cannot possess or exercise market power.